Expanded story from: “Striking Eight Bells: A Vietnam Memoir.”

 At 1600, Oklahoma City, Higbee and Lloyd Thomas began their firing run against identified targets near the vicinity of Dong Hoi.
 Sterett was assigned to provide additional anti-aircraft cover with her Terrier missile system.
 Oklahoma City, Higbee and Lloyd Thomas ran parallel to coastline from north to south for the first firing run then they executed a return firing leg back towards the north.

 Near the completion of the northward firing run, task group ships detected several air targets amongst the mountains.
 At around 1710, a single MiG aircraft came out of the mountains and headed for USS Higbee dropping a single 250 pound bomb.
 It was a near miss with no damage.
 The MiG circled back, but this time scored a hit on the destroyer’s after 5-inch/38 caliber gun, mount 52.
 The blast from the bomb, combined with exploding ready ammunition peeled open the top and sides of mount 52.
-Fortunately, the ship had just evacuated the gun mount due to a misfire and no one was inside.
+The ship had earlier evacuated the gun mount due to a misfire and were in the process of remanning the gun mount when the bomb hit.
 Four men in the upper ammunition handling room below mount 52 were the only injuries.

 Meanwhile, Sterett had fired a Terrier missile at the attacking MiG, but missed.
 A second fired Terrier missile did not miss.
 Soon after the first MiG had started its attack, a second MiG, began to descend from the mountains, starting an attack run but then turned back toward the mountains.
 The second MiG briefly came into range of Sterett’s missiles and two missiles were fired at it.
 The MiG and the two missiles all disappeared from the ship’s radars at the same time, and a second Sterett MiG kill was assumed.

 Later that same day, Sterrett and Higbee were attacked by high speed patrol craft launching Styx anti-ship missiles.
 Sterrett successfully repelled the Styx attack with Terrier missiles, and then, with her 5-inch/54 caliber gun, firing air fragmentation rounds at the radar position of the two-patrol craft, which was believed to have resulted in enemy losses and the sinking of both patrol craft.
 This later proved to be not true.
 What the Sterrett might have seen were phantom radar contacts likely caused by other Navy ships positioned to their north.
-However, this battle did result in special armaments and sensors being provided to destroyers for combating low flying aircraft and anti-ship missiles…If you would like to read more stories from my book “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.
+However, this battle did result in special armaments and sensors being provided to destroyers for combating low flying aircraft and anti-ship missiles…To read “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.

 1. How the U.S. Air Force and Navy Saved South Vietnam in 1972: Why the Vietnam War could have been lost even sooner.
 By Michael Peck. https://nationalinterest.org/blog